Robocup-simplus/simplus_vrep/client/cpp/README.md

-how to write a sample code in python
+How to write a sample code in c/cpp